DataBiosphere/terra-cli/ADMIN.md

 In order to spend money (e.g. by creating a project and resources within it) in Terra, you need access to a billing account via a spend profile.
-In the future, there will be a dedicated Spend Profile Manager service that will allow users to setup different profiles that map to different billing accounts, and to grant access to users.
+In the future, there will be a dedicated Spend Profile Manager service that will allow users to set up different profiles that map to different billing accounts, and to grant access to users.

 Until that new service is built, setting up a new spend profile entails: